 Ready to go?
 We’re taking expressions of interest now

-We recognise that local authorities cannot sign up straight away during the pre-election period.
-However we are keen to receive expressions of interest, whether from councillors, officers or indeed from local campaigners or campaign groups.
-If you think your authority may be interested in signing up, please get in touch via this form, or by emailing ed@lowtrafficfuture.org.uk.
+We are keen to receive expressions of interest, whether from councillors, officers or indeed from local campaigners or campaign groups.
+If you think your authority may be interested in signing up, please get in touch via this form, or by emailing hello@lowtrafficfuture.org.uk.

 You can also download the info on this webpage as a 4-page A4 leaflet about the Transport Choices Challenge.